Best long term care insurance quotes online.

 What is long term care insurance?

 The phrase “long-term care” can mean many things.
-So what is long term care insurance?
-In its most basic sense, long term care is defined as the variety of services necessary for someone who requires some form of daily, ongoing assistance.
+In its most basic sense, it is defined as the variety of services necessary for someone who requires some form of daily, ongoing assistance.

-The needs of an individual can range from requiring around-the-clock care to someone who simply needs assistance performing basic daily living activities such as getting dressed or bathing.
+The needs of an individual can range from requiring around-the-clock care to someone who simply needs assistance performing basic daily living activities such as:

-Now knowing what it is, let’s find out, do I need long term care insurance?
+Now knowing what it is, let’s find out, do I need this type of coverage?

 What does LTC insurance cover?